jtakayama/makahiki/install/ubuntu_readme.txt

 - gcc
 - python-setuptools
 - pip
-- Python Imaging Library (packages: python-dev, python-imaging, libjpeg-dev)
+- Python Imaging Library
   - python-dev
   - python-imaging
   - libjpeg-dev
   - This also creates symbolic links to libz.so and libjpeg.so in /usr/lib/.
-What the symbolic links point to is different for each operating system and architecture:
+The symbolic links are different for each architecture.
     Ubuntu x86:
     1. /usr/lib/libjpeg.so --> /usr/lib/i386-linux-gnu/libjpeg.so
     2. /usr/lib/libz.so --> /usr/lib/i386-linux-gnu/libz.so